rladies/meetup-presentations_brisbane/README.md

 ## Overview

-Here you will find presentations of our meetups.
+Here you will find presentations of our meetups [ordered by month](https://github.com/rladies/meetup-presentations_brisbane/tree/master/2019).

 ## Community mission